Katherine Crook

 Next steps

-I'm an Accredited Integrative Counsellor with 10 years of experience helping people who normally come to counselling because they recognise things cannot go on as they are and something has to change.
+I'm an Accredited Integrative Counsellor, EMDR trained, and an Accredited Senior Coach Practitioner with 10 years of experience helping people who normally come to counselling because they recognise things cannot go on as they are and something has to change.

 I am warm, welcoming, friendly and well-qualified.
-I offer open-ended counselling, tailored to suit you, as we all have unique needs.
+I offer open-ended counselling/coaching, tailored to suit you, as we all have unique needs.

-I offer a 50 minute consultation for £60.
 After the initial nerves about stepping into counselling, clients often feel relieved to have a safe supportive space with me to come and talk through their thoughts and feelings.
-It’s a different kind of conversation than one you might have with friends or family.
+It’s a different kind of conversation than one you might have with friends, colleagues, or family.

-Please feel free to contact me with any questions, or to book an appointment by clicking here to send me an email, or call me on 07854 139921.
+Please feel free to contact me to book a free 20 minute call, to see if counselling with me is right for you, by clicking here to send me an email, or call me on 07854 139921.

 Training, qualifications & experience